wax-office-of-inspector-general/wax-developer/docs/learn/about-wax/what-is-waxp-token.md

 ---
-title: What is the WAXP token
+title: What is the WAXP token?
-order: 1
+order: 4
 ---

-# What is the WAXP token
+# What is the WAXP token?